International Students

 Online College Credit and e-FOCUS Students

-International students enrolled in solely online courses are not required to have an F-1, J-1 or B-1/B-2 visa since participation in Northwestern summer online courses does not entail entry into the U.S.
+International students enrolled in solely online courses are not eligible to have an F-1, J-1 or B-1/B-2 visa since participation in Northwestern summer online courses does not entail entry into the U.S.

 Residential Credit Students

-Students enrolling in the on-campus study option qualify for an F1 Visa.
-As part of the F1 visa requirement, international students enrolling in the college credit on-campus study option must enter the U.S. on a student visa and enroll as a full-time student.
-In order for a student to have full-time status, they must enroll in the following:
+Students enrolling in the on-campus study option qualify for F-1 visa status.
+As part of the F-1 visa requirement, international students enrolling in the college credit on-campus study option must enter the U.S. on an F-1 visa and enroll as a full-time student taking a minimum of two classes.

-Contact our office if you already have an immigration document, such as I-20 or DS-2019, from another institution, such as a U.S. high school, as you may not be required to request immigration documents from Northwestern University or enroll in two courses.
+Contact the Director of CPP if you have an active immigration document, such as I-20 or DS-2019, from another institution, such as a U.S. high school, as you may not be required to request immigration documents from Northwestern University or enroll in two courses.

 IN FOCUS Students